sentrysoftware/metricshub/metricshub-doc/src/site/markdown/security/settings.md

 ## Customizing OTLP Authentication Password

-You can use your own paswword to have the `OTLP gRPC Receiver` authenticate any incoming request.
+You can use your own password to have the `OTLP gRPC Receiver` authenticate any incoming request.

 ### Prerequisites